1. Is this Programme suitable for me?

 5. What is Capstone Project?

 The Capstone Project (equivalent to a dissertation, which is counted as two courses) aims at training students to integrate and apply the knowledge and skills they have learnt through the programme by conducting a research project in close collaboration with community partners in the field of media, culture, and creative cities.
-Students can work individually or in groups, depending on the nature and scale of the project.
+Students will work in groups under the guidance of a manager from the Community Partner, as well as a designated academic supervisor from the Department.
+Assessment of the capstone project will be based on progress report, oral presentation and a final written report.
+The final written report shall be submitted not later than July 31 of the final academic year of study.

 6. Am I eligible for this Programme?

-Candidates should hold a Bachelor’s degree with honours (or another qualification of equivalent standard).
-Candidates without a Bachelor’s degree but with relevant working experiences in the media and cultural sector will also be considered in exceptional cases, and may be required to sit for a qualifying examination.
+- If you do not hold a Bachelor’s degree but possess relevant work experience in media, cultural or creative fields, you may also be considered in exceptional cases, and may be required to sit a qualifying examination.

 7. When is the deadline for application?